Stanza. Steve Tanza artwork.

 Deutsches Museum.
 Nuremberg.
 Germany.
 2023

-Heinz Nixforf Museum.
+Heinz Nixdorf Museum.
 Paderborn.
 Germany 2023

 Museum Of the Future.
 Enschede.
 Netherlands 2022

-La Filature, Scene Nationale.
+La Filature, Scène Nationale.
 Mulhouse.
 France 2021

 Jarvenpaa Art Museum.
 Finland 2021

-Museum Of Cyptography.
+Museum Of Cryptography.
 Moscow.
 Russia 2021

 Toxicity on the floor.
 100cm by 240 cm.
 Shown here at Heinz Nixdorf Paderborn.
 2024.
 Toxicity.
 Driven Breathless is a striking exploration of how pollution, data, and AI converge in our urban landscapes.
 It invites contemplation of our complicity in these systems and their tangible impact—making visible the unseen and urgent struggles of the contemporary city.